roshan151/Machine_Learning_Projects/README.md

+**Data Visualization**

 **Computer Vision**

-[Multiclass Classification](https://github.com/roshan151/roshan151/blob/main/Multiclass_classification_for_Computer_Vision.ipynb) is a convolutional neural network model that classifies images with hand signals into 25 different classes.
+[Multiclass Classification](https://github.com/roshan151/roshan151/blob/main/Multiclass_classification_for_Computer_Vision.ipynb): In this poject I have used a convolutional neural network model to classifies images with hand signals into 25 different classes.
 Model architecture consists of 2 convolutional and max pooling layers, 1 dropout layer to avoid overfitting, 1 dense layer with 514 neurons and a final dense layer with 25 neurons and softmax.

-[Transfer Learning](https://github.com/roshan151/roshan151/blob/main/Transfer_Learning_for_Computer_Vision.ipynb) is a computer vision model which uses imported weights from a state of the art computer vision model - InceptionV3.
+[Transfer Learning](https://github.com/roshan151/roshan151/blob/main/Transfer_Learning_for_Computer_Vision.ipynb): Here I have created  a computer vision model which uses imported weights from a model trained on extensive dataset- InceptionV3.
 All the layers of InceptionV3 model are set to untrainable except for the last.
 Then a final DNN architecture is added with a dense layer of 1024 neuron, a dropout layer and a final dense layer with 1 neuron and sigmoid activation to classify colored images of humans and horses.

 **Time Series Analysis using Tensorflow**

-Artificial time series and Moving Average Baseline model -

-DNN Architecture to predict the artificial time series data

-Prediction of sun spot temperatures
+[Moving Average Baseline model](https://github.com/roshan151/roshan151/blob/main/Time_series_creating_data.ipynb):In this notebook I have created an artificial time series by adding gradual slope, seasonal variations over a fixed period and random noise to the graph.
+Then I have used an average of previous few predictions to predict the next value and this has created a moving average time series prediction baseline model.

+[LSTM Model to outperform baseline](https://github.com/roshan151/roshan151/blob/main/LSTM_to_predict_Time_Series.ipynb): This model outperforms the moving average baseline in predicting the time series.
+It uses 2 bidirectional LSTMs layers to learn the features of the timeseries sending context to and fro and then predicts the next value of a time series.

+[Prediction of sun spot temperatures](https://github.com/roshan151/roshan151/blob/main/Sunspots_Time_Series_Prediction.ipynb): Sunspot Temperatures is a huge dataset that records temperature of sun's surface as far back as 1980's.
+My deep learning architecture aims at predicting this time series using a convolutional layer, two LSTM layers and three Dense layers.
+It also uses a Stochastic Gradient Descent optimizer which selects the best learning rate by running the model on a range of learning rates.

 **Natural Language Processing**

-Text Generator

-BERT
+[Sarcasm Detection](https://github.com/roshan151/roshan151/blob/main/NLP%20Sarcasm%20detection.ipynb): This project highlights the importance of GLove embeddings in Natural Lanaguage Processing.
+It trains an architecture of one Bidirectional GRU - Gated Recurrent Unit, one dense layer with 32 neurons and a final dense layer with 1 neuron and sigmoid activation.
+This model is trained twice once without the weights of GLove embeddings and again with it.
+The difference is substanial and the model without GLove embeddings tends to drastically overfit.

+[Text Generator](https://github.com/roshan151/roshan151/blob/main/Text_Generator_NLP.ipynb): In this notebook I train a Bidirectional LSTM to predict the next word in a sequence.
+For the training set I have used Shakespeare's sonnets and I have fed each sentence multiple times, each time removing one word from the sequence and using that word as the predicted label.
+Finally the model tries to create a poem by accepting a seed text as input.